 If you’re looking for a heart-pumping Colorado Springs hike that will reward you with breathtaking views of the city and beyond, make plans to visit the Manitou Incline.
 This incredibly popular hiking trail begins at the base of Pikes Peak in the quaint mountain town of Manitou Springs.
 From the first railroad tie to the last it’s only .95 miles, but it’s super steep—it gains a whopping 1,912 feet over 2,700 steps!
 Once you reach the top, you’ll feel like you’re on top of the world.
 (And it’s free.)

-Locals from the Colorado Springs area as well as visitors from around the world love climbing the Incline.
+Locals from the Colorado Springs area as well as visitors from around the world love climbing the Incline — one of the premiere trails in Colorado.
 It attracts everyone from weekend warriors to marathon enthusiasts to world-class athletes.
 Since the U.S. Olympic Training Center is close by, many Olympic athletes train on the Incline.
 So do professional athletes—in early 2017, NFL player Brandon Marshall traveled south from the land of the Denver Broncos to climb the Incline.
 No word on how fast he took to get to the top, but in posting a selfie from the top on Twitter, he called it a “beast”!

 Manitou incline was a beast!

 How Long Does It Take to Get to the Summit of the Incline?

 Your pace ascending the Incline depends on your fitness level, of course, but if you’re very physically fit, you might be able to make it in 30 minutes.
 A lot of people take an hour.
 The record for getting to the summit the fastest seems to be up for debate, but Joseph Gray, a member of the U.S. Mountain Running Team, reached it in 17 minutes 45 seconds in 2015.